Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

 \subsection{Reproducibility and variability of experimental results}

-As shown in Figure \ref{fig:Result1}, our eco-evolutionary (mesoscopic) model coupled with a soft trade-off is able to account for both the diversification phenomenon as well as the variability evinced in the experiments \cite{Treves}.
-Indeed, panels (a-c) show three temporal snapshots of the evolution of the population in phenotypic space for a specific realization of the model with the soft trade-off (as illustrated in the inset of panel b) that ended up diversifying in two highly-specialized sub-populations.
+As illustrated in Fig.\ref{fig:Result1}, computational analyses of the eco-evolutionary (mesoscopic) model coupled with a stochastic trade-off (as defined in SM Sec.
+II) reveal that it is able to account for evolutionary branching as well as for the variability evinced in the experiments \cite{Treves}.
+In particular, Fig.\ref{fig:Result1}(a-c) shows three temporal snapshots of the evolution of the population in phenotypic space for a specific realization of the model with the stochastic trade-off (as illustrated in the inset of panel b) that ended up diversifying in two highly-specialized sub-populations.

-Panel (a) represents the initial phase of the evolutionary picture, in which a glucose-specialist population that produces acetate evolves its ability to assimilate acetate because it is evolutionarily-favoured; panel (b) shows the phase in which the whole population splits in two main ecotypes due to disruptive selection; panel (c) illustrates the last phase in which each of the two ecotypes specializes more and more in metabolizing preferentially one of the two carbon sources, thus giving rise to the two different ecotypes reported in the experiments ---the glucose specialist and the acetate scavenger.
-This evolutionary picture is compatible with the one described in the experiments \cite{Rosenzweig}.
+Panel (a) represents the initial phase of the evolutionary picture, in which a glucose-specialist population that produces acetate evolves its ability to assimilate acetate because it is evolutionarily-favoured, so that it starts moving progressively ``uphill''.
+Panel (b) shows the phase in which the population has accumulated some variability and --upon arriving to a singular point--- splits in two main ecotypes due to disruptive selection: one more specialized in acetate and the other still relying predominantly on glucose consumption.
+Panel (c) illustrates the final phase, where the two branched types diverge, each becoming increasingly specialized in metabolizing one of the two carbon sources.
+This divergence thus gives rise to the two distinct ecotypes observed in the experiments: the glucose specialist and the acetate scavenger.